hangyeol013/Stage_Telecom/README.md

 -------------------------------------------------------

 We conducted experiments on two model: MNIST classifier, FFDNet
-About all the code for MNIST, you can find them in mnist_test directory.
+About all the code for MNIST, you can find them in "mnist_test" directory.

 <br />
 Here, I explain the files for FFDNet experiments and implementation.json file.